 Support to areas affected by a natural disaster including equipment, infrastructure, etc; disaster preparedness.

-Equipment purchase or hire; renewable energy and sustainability.
+Equipment purchase or hire; renewable energy and sustainability; staff/volunteer training; planning and governance; information technology and support.

 Creative Partnerships Australia